mherrmann/sentry-self-hosted/README.md

 # sentry-self-hosted
-Self-host Sentry on Linode for $5 per month

 [Sentry](https://sentry.io) is a popular error tracking solution.
 They have a free tier, but it is rather limited.
 Prices for the hosted tier currently start at $26/mo.